mcaprari/caprazzi_net/_posts/2011-06-23-java-bytecode-string-concatenation-and-stringbuilder.markdown

 ---
 In my [earlier post](http://caprazzi.net/posts/evaluating-relative-speed-of-java-digest-hashing-algorithms/) I was making a fuss over picking the faster hash algorithm, when I realised I was using + to concatenate strings.
 Should I always use a [StringBuilder](http://download.oracle.com/javase/1.5.0/docs/api/java/lang/StringBuilder.html)?
 Should I care even for small strings?
 Heck, if I use the ``StringBuilder`` I'll surely create one extra object anyway...

-I tried some variations of the test and I did not find any performance difference when comparing simple concatenation to using the string builder.
-Even if trying with bigger strings and other combinations, I could see no difference.
-I got curious and wrote a very simple class and looked resulting bytecode: This java code:
+I tried some variations of the test and I did not find any performance difference when comparing simple concatenation to using the string builder, even if trying with bigger strings and other silly combinations.
+I got curious and wrote a very simple class and looked at the resulting bytecode.

-{% highlight java%}
-{% endhighlight %}
+This java code:
 {% highlight java%}
 public static void main(String[] args) {
 	String cip = "cip";